codegeek004/Rental-Doc-Extractor/README.md

 }
 ```

 Date fields are returned as `DD.MM.YYYY`.
 Numeric fields are returned as plain digit strings.
-Party names are returned with leading boilerplate (e.g., "lessor", "between") stripped.
+Party names are returned with leading boilerplate (such as "lessor", "between") stripped.

 ## Usage